 Yes.
 I did a walking tour and learned that it was the most dangerous city in the world, in the 80's or 90's.
 Now, people want peace.
-And the people are beautiful and kind.
-3 months agoAnswered by Diesel via WorldNomads.com
+And the people are beautiful and kind. almost 2 years agoAnswered by Diesel via WorldNomads.com

 Medellin, the city of eternal spring.
 How could you not ABSOLUTELY LOVE IT!

 I first arrived to Colombia, a 23 year old, non spanish speaking backpacker.